d2si-oss/ooso/README.md

 1. The workflow begins by invoking the `Mappers Driver` lambda function
 2. The `Mappers Driver` does two things:
-    1. It compute sbatches of data splits and assigns each batch to a `Mapper`
+    1. It computes batches of data splits and assigns each batch to a `Mapper`
     2. It invokes a `Mappers Listener` lambda function which is responsible of detecting the end of the map phase
 3. Once the `Mappers Listener` detects the end of the map phase, it invokes a first instance of the `Reducers Driver` function
 4. The `Reducers Driver` is somewhat similar to the `Mappers Driver`: